cwoodland/ng-isotope/README.md

 How to use?
 ==========

-Install using `bower install ng-isotope`
+Install using `npm install ng-isotope-npm`

 Add to your head
 `isotope.pkgd.js`